Gran Turismo (series)

-The appeal of the Gran Turismo series is due significantly to its graphics, a large number of licensed vehicles, attention to vehicle detail, accurate driving physics emulation, and the ability to tune performance, hence the subtitle "The Real Driving Simulator", incorporated to the franchise's iconography since Gran Turismo 4.
-Handling of the vehicles is modeled on real-life driving impressions, tuning is based on principles of physics, and the sound of the vehicle's engine is based on recordings of the actual vehicles.
-The game has been a flagship for the PlayStation console's graphics capabilities, and is often used to demonstrate the system's potential.
+Gameplay

-Although Gran Turismo has an arcade mode, most gameplay derives from its simulation mode.
+The Gran Turismo series is known for its accurate driving physics emulation, a large number of licensed vehicles, attention to vehicle detail, the ability to tune a car's performance, and realistic graphics.
+Its physics emulation includes "real-world dynamics such as weight transfer, suspension response, and understeer/oversteer characteristics".
+The Sim has been a flagship for the PlayStation console's graphics capabilities, and is often used to demonstrate the system's potential.
+It has a replay system shown with a cinematic presentation.
+The physics of the vehicles are based on their real-life counterparts, and they are represented in the PlayStation controllers' rumble features and in specialized racing wheels designed for Gran Turismo and sim racing.Although Gran Turismo has an arcade mode, most gameplay derives from its simulation mode.
 Players start with a certain number of credits, usually 10,000, which are used to purchase vehicles from several manufacturer-specific shops, or (more likely at the beginning) from used car dealers, and then tune their car at the appropriate parts store for best performance.
 Certain events are open only to particular types of vehicles.
 In order to enter and progress through more difficult races, a license-testing system has been implemented, which guides players through skill development.
 Players may apply prize money won in events to upgrade their existing car or buy a new one, collecting a garage of vehicles.
+Gran Turismo was the first modern simulator of the 21st century to promote racing with a wheel, instead of a controller.